20up/DELI-cious-Sandwitch-App/README.md

 # DeLI-cious Sandwich Ordering App

-Welcome to **DelI-cious**, a Java-based console application that allows users to create custom sandwich orders, add sides like drinks and chips, and generate a receipt.
-This app demonstrates basic object-oriented programming, user input handling, file writing, and control structures in Java.
+Welcome to **DelI-cious**, a Java-based console app that allows users to make custom sandwich orders, add sides like drinks and chips, and generate a receipt.
+This app shows basic OOP, user input handling, file writing, and control structures in Java.

 ---

 ## 🚀 Features

-* Intuitive text-based menu system
+* Text-based menu system
 * Build custom sandwiches with bread, meats, cheese, toppings, sauces, and size options
 * Add drinks and chips to your order
 * Checkout and generate a timestamped receipt saved to the `receipt/` directory